MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/extensibility-framework.md

   ![Linux component architecture](../media/generic-architecture-linux.png "Component architecture")

-Components include a **launchpad** service used to invoke external runtimes (R or Python) and library-specific logic for loading interpreters and libraries.
-The Launcher loads a language run time, plus any proprietary modules.
+Components include a **launchpad** service used to invoke external runtimes and library-specific logic for loading interpreters and libraries.
+The launcher loads a language runtime, plus any proprietary modules.
 For example, if your code includes RevoScaleR functions, a RevoScaleR interpreter is loaded. **BxlServer** and **SQL Satellite** manage communication and data transfer with SQL Server.

 In Linux, SQL uses the **launchpadd** service to communicate with a separate launchpad process for each user.